mbeps/ms-entra-oauth-nextjs-springboot-backend/README.md

 ## Using Web UI
 All the actions above can be executed through the Next.JS frontend given it is running.
-The frontend app will be running on [http://localhost:3000](http://localhost:3000) and will require the backend server to be running correctly.
+The frontend app will be running on [https://localhost:3000](https://localhost:3000) (started with `npm run dev`) and will require the backend server to be running correctly.

 More information can be found on the [Frontend for Next.JS & Spring Boot OAuth System](https://github.com/mbeps/oauth-nextjs-springboot-frontend) repository.